New Jersey Public Radio

-New Jersey Public Radio (NJPR) is an NPR member network serving portions of northern New Jersey on four licensed stations: 88.1 WNJT-FM in Trenton, 88.5 WNJP in Sussex, 89.3 WNJY in Netcong, and 90.3 WNJO (FM) in Toms River, which were the four northernmost radio stations of the New Jersey Network (NJN) until 2011.
+New Jersey Public Radio (NJPR) is an NPR member network serving portions of northern New Jersey on four licensed stations: 88.1 WNJT-FM in Trenton, 88.5 WNJP in Sussex, 89.3 WNJY in Netcong, and 90.3 WNJO in Toms River, which were the four northernmost radio stations of the New Jersey Network (NJN) until 2011.
 NJPR is owned by New York Public Radio (NYPR), which also owns the two WNYC and two WQXR-FM stations.
+NJPR primarily serves northern New Jersey residents who are unable to get a clear signal from the WNYC stations.The network went on the air on July 1, 2011, after NJN ended operations the day before.

 Overview

 The seeds which led to the formation of New Jersey Public Radio were planted in 2008, when NJN officials asked the New Jersey Legislature for permission to explore the possibility of spinning-off into a non-profit entity, independent from state funding.
 However, on June 6, 2011, New Jersey governor Chris Christie, who vowed to end state-funded public broadcasting upon taking office in 2010, announced the sale of the radio network.
 The northern part of the network was sold to New York Public Radio, which used the stations to start a new New Jersey-focused public radio network.
 A formal agreement was signed on June 29.
 NYPR assumed control of the stations under a management agreement on July 1; the Federal Communications Commission approved the sale on August 29, 2011.